maghetta/big-data-in-genomics-and-transcriptomics/pages/moduli/modulo1.md

 > ❓ **A challenge for you**: Complete the first point (*Inspect a raw sequence file*) in this [Galaxy tutorial on Quality control](https://training.galaxyproject.org/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.html#quality-control)
 Note: you do not need to use [Galaxy](https://galaxyproject.github.io/training-material/topics/introduction/) to perform this step.

+> ❓ **A question for you**: *By examining the [full list of ASCII symbols](https://commons.wikimedia.org/wiki/File:ASCII-Table-wide.svg), can you guess why the characters used for quality encoding start at ASCII code 33?*